836541/network-scanner/README.md

 # **HOST SCANNER**
-Enumerates hosts on a network.
+Enumerates and logs hosts on a network.
 ARP-Based.
 Linux or Windows.